robot-uprising-hq/ai-remote-brain/README.md

 Download and install this repo and its Python dependencies using the installation scripts in [AI Guide repo](https://github.com/robot-uprising-hq/ai-guide)

+You can build the project to be an executable.
+When using the executable create folder structure `Assets/BrainFileToUse` to the root folder of the executable and place the brain file there so that executable finds it.

 ## Usage
 The usage of this repo is shown in the following repos: